This post may contain affiliate links. Please read my disclosure and privacy policy.

 • 1 cup large flake unsweetened coconut

-• 2 tablespoons runny almond butter, peanut butter or tahini
+• 2 tablespoons runny almond butter, (or peanut butter, tahini or sunflower seed butter)

 • 1 teaspoon vanilla